Camera Recommendations

 to affect parts availability.
 As of July 2012 a new

-which will result in long wait times and high prices
+January 2012) - resulting in long wait times and

 Tamron - recent changes in repair parts policies